Skip to content

 Laser surface profilometry uses a focused laser beam scanned across the examination surface to measure the height of each surface point to sub-micron precision.
 A confocal laser scanning microscope (CLSM) records a three-dimensional height map (topographic map) of the examination area.
 The residual subsurface stress from the original stamping causes the obliterated area to deform slightly differently from the surrounding metal under any subsequent surface modification or environmental exposure, producing a faint but measurable topographic signature at the character boundaries.
 This signature is invisible to the human eye under any illumination condition but is detectable in the height-map data as a region of slightly elevated or depressed surface relative to the surrounding matrix.

-A 2020 NIST (National Institute of Standards and Technology) study, Serial Number Restoration Using Three-Dimensional Surface Profilometry (NISTIR 8311), described the application of CLSM to steel and aluminium receivers that had been subjected to obliteration methods including grinding, filing, and re-stamping, and demonstrated successful character recovery in cases where chemical etching had produced only partial restoration.
+A NIST (National Institute of Standards and Technology) study on Serial Number Restoration Using Three-Dimensional Surface Profilometry, described the application of CLSM to steel and aluminium receivers that had been subjected to obliteration methods including grinding, filing, and re-stamping, and demonstrated successful character recovery in cases where chemical etching had produced only partial restoration.
 The study recommended that CLSM be adopted as a supplementary method in accredited firearms examination laboratories and described the software processing pipeline (surface flattening, high-pass spatial filtering, and false-colour height rendering) that made the character boundaries visible in the processed height maps.

 In India, the CFSL Chandigarh firearms division has incorporated laser profilometry into its serial number restoration protocol since approximately 2018, using a Keyence VK-X confocal laser scanning microscope.
 Examination reports from CFSL Chandigarh that include laser profilometry data have been tendered as evidence in firearms possession cases in the Punjab and Haryana High Court, where the method has been accepted as an expert opinion under the Bharatiya Sakshya Adhiniyam 2023 Section 57.
 The CFSL Hyderabad and CFSL Mumbai firearms divisions have subsequently adopted similar equipment.

 The FBI Laboratory's Firearms and Toolmarks Unit has used CLSM for serial number examination since at least 2014, and the method is documented in the FBI's Scientific Working Group for Firearms and Toolmarks (SWGGUN) technical notes as an approved supplementary technique.
 FBI examiners have testified about CLSM results in federal firearms cases.
-In the United Kingdom, the Home Office Centre for Applied Science and Technology (CAST, previously the FSS Operational Research Laboratory) published guidance in 2019 on CLSM application to serial number examination, and several FSR-approved providers including Cellmark and Orchid Cellmark offer this capability.
+In the United Kingdom, the Home Office Centre for Applied Science and Technology (CAST, previously a Home Office science and technology unit that merged into Dstl in 2018) published guidance on CLSM application to serial number examination, and several FSR-approved providers including Cellmark and Orchid Cellmark offer this capability.
 The FSR's ISO 17025-accreditation requirements for serial number restoration include CLSM as an acceptable supplementary method where chemical and magnetic methods are inconclusive.

 The physical basis for chemical restoration of an obliterated serial number is a subsurface zone of deformed metal beneath the original stamp.
 What is the maximum depth to which a successful restoration is possible, and why?